HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS

 TELL ME ABOUT: HEALTHIER DOUBLE CHOCOLATE ZUCCHINI MUFFINS

 Level of difficulty: Easy to moderate.
 Grating zucchini may seem intimidating to some, but I promise it isn’t hard!
-The rest of this double chocolate zucchini muffin recipe is pretty typical measuring, mixing, and scooping your batter into muffin tins.
+The rest of this healthy chocolate zucchini muffin recipe is pretty typical measuring, mixing, and scooping your batter into muffin tins.

 Flavor: Chocolate, chocolate, and more chocolate!
 These double chocolate zucchini muffins have a rich, chocolatey flavor...as you would expect.